PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “No one, you’re the first,” came Tom’s quick reply.

-“Where’d you get that from then?” the boy asked, adding, “I’m Jack, by the way.”
+“Where’d you get that from then?” the boy asked, adding: “I’m Jack by the way.”

 “Nice to meet you Jack, I'm Tom.
 We got it from a giant apple.”